code-with-amitk/Code-examples/System-Design/Concepts/Databases/Database_Scaling/README.md

 <a name=repl></a>
 # 1. Replication
-Replication means keeping a copy of the same data on multiple machines that are connected via a network
+Replication means keeping a copy of the **same data** on multiple machines.
+Each node that stores the copy is called Replica.

 ## Types of Replication
 <a name=ms></a>
-### 1.1 Master Slave
+### 1.1 Master/Leader Slave
 - 1 node is designated as Leader/master.
 Client does RW operations with master, and only Read on any of slave.
 If master goes down slaves serve as RO DB.
 Slaves can also replicate among themselves.
 - **How it works**?
   - Master stores session in it'd DB 1st then master writes(or slave reads) data to replicas/slaves(as replication log or change stream).